Contents

 Merchant Account Benefits

-Merchant accounts provide more flexibility in changing payment processing solutions than sub-accounts under payment facilitators like Stripe.
-It is important to understand the differences between these account types.
+Merchant accounts offer greater flexibility in switching payment processing solutions compared to sub-accounts under payment facilitators like Stripe.
+It is essential to understand the differences between these account types.

 • Provide greater overall benefits and payment flexibility.